Expose Plex without port forwarding

 4. Add gluetun to your docker compose file

-Add the following lines to your docker-compose.yml file
+Add the following service to your docker-compose.yml file

 gluetun: